 Step 4 — Purchase E&O Insurance

-E&O insurance, or Errors and Omissions insurance, is occasionally referred to as professional liability insurance, and is an essential part of every professional Home Inspector’s business.
-This type of insurance will help protect your business in the case a client files a claim or lawsuit because they feel you overlooked something that eventually costs them money to fix.
+E&O insurance, or Errors and Omissions insurance, is occasionally referred to as professional liability insurance and is an essential part of every professional Home Inspector’s business.
+This type of insurance will help protect your business if a client files a claim or lawsuit because they feel you overlooked something that eventually costs them money to fix.
 No one is exempt from making mistakes, and that includes Home Inspectors.
 Being prepared for these unfortunate instances is an important step you need to take for yourself and your business.

 Pro Tip

-Some home inspection software companies, such as HomeGauge, offer discounts on E&O insurance premiums to their Inspectors.
-If saving money in this area of your business is important to you, research which software companies may have discounts available.
+Some home inspection software companies, such as HomeGauge, offer their Inspectors discounts on E&O insurance premiums.
+If saving money in this area of your business is essential, research which software companies may have discounts available.

-An important decision you will need to make as you embark on this new journey is whether you plan on working for yourself, or plan on joining an established home inspection firm.
-If you plan on working for yourself, a critical step that you cannot miss is registering your business with the State of Georgia and forming a legal entity.
-Visting a business lawyer can help you with all the necessary steps and paperwork, but this can also be done on your own if you have the time and patience to do the research yourself.
+An important decision you will need to make as you embark on this new journey is whether you plan on working for yourself or joining an established home inspection firm.
+If you plan on working for yourself, a critical step you cannot miss is registering your business with the State of Georgia and forming a legal entity.
+Visiting a business lawyer can help you with all the necessary steps and paperwork, but this can also be done independently if you have the time and patience to do the research yourself.

-If you plan on joining an established home inspection firm, all the hard legal work has already been done!
-All you need to do now is market yourself to the firms you’re interested in joining and decide which one is the best for your goals and career path!
+If you plan on joining an established home inspection firm, all the complex legal work has already been done!
+All you need to do now is market yourself to the firms you’re interested in joining and decide which is best for your goals and career path!

 Pro Tip

 Not sure which direction to go in for your new Home Inspector career?
 Start networking and asking your fellow Inspectors what their experiences have been.
-Many Inspectors are happy to share their story and have experience working in a Multi-Inspector Firm as well as running their own business solo.
+Many Inspectors are happy to share their stories and have experience working in a Multi-Inspector Firm and running their own business solo.
 This insight can help you figure out what will be best for you.

 How long does it take to become a Home Inspector in Georgia?

-The length of time it takes to become a Home Inspector in Georgia depends on the choices the future Inspector makes.
-Since there are no license requirements to become a Home Inspector in Georgia, it would take no time at all if no additional steps were put into one’s plan.
-If a future Home Inspector takes the recommended steps above, it can take as little as 2-4 weeks depending on the pace they can withhold in their learning.
+The time it takes to become a Home Inspector in Georgia depends on the future Inspector’s choices.
+Since no license requirements exist to become a Home Inspector in Georgia, it would take no time if no additional steps were put into one’s plan.
+If a future Home Inspector takes the recommended steps above, it can take as little as 2-4 weeks, depending on the pace they can withhold in their learning.
 Everybody is different and has different schedules, and since there are no time limits or restraints in the State of Georgia, Home Inspectors have the freedom to choose whatever pace fits within their life and career goals.

 How much does it cost to become a Home Inspector in Georgia?

 The cost of becoming a Home Inspector in Georgia will depend on a few different choices.
-Enrolling in a training school, which training program they choose, deciding whether or not to take the National Home Inspector Examination ®, and choosing to pursue continued education or not all all factors.
+Enrolling in a training school, deciding which training program they choose, deciding whether or not to take the National Home Inspector Examination ®, and pursuing continued education or not all factors.
 If a Home Inspector decides on minimal formal training and only wishes to take the National Home Inspector Examination ® before joining an established firm, this will cost them as little as $225.
-If a Home Inspector decides they would like formal training before taking the exam, and they would like to purchase E&O Insurance before registering their business as a legal entity, they could be spending upwards of $2,000 or more.
+Suppose a Home Inspector decides they would like formal training before taking the exam and would like to purchase E&O Insurance before registering their business as a legal entity.
+In that case, they could spend upwards of $2,000 or more.

 What’s the best Home Inspector training in Georgia?

-For those who are looking to become a Home Inspector in the state of Georgia, there will be no shortage of educational courses and training schools to choose from.
-From in-person classes to fully-online courses, there will be a training option that suits your needs.
-Doing your own research to learn about all of the options available will help you find what will work best for you, but we created a list of a few programs that have helped many Home Inspectors before you:
+There will be no shortage of educational courses and training schools for those looking to become a Home Inspector in Georgia.
+From in-person classes to fully online courses, there will be a training option that suits your needs.
+Doing your research to learn about all of the options available will help you find what will work best for you, but we created a list of a few programs that have helped many Home Inspectors before you:

 International Association of Certified Home Inspectors (InterNACHI)

-- InterNACHI provides free training, online testing, and certification; as well as business development and marketing support, and discounts on Inspector needs, such as software, and insurance.
+- InterNACHI provides free training, online testing, certification, business development, marketing support, and discounts on Inspector needs, such as software and insurance.

 - To become a member of InterNACHI, Home Inspectors can pay either $49/month or $499/year.